Skip to main content

 Orange/Chatham County Openings

-Applicants must hold a Master’s Degree in a mental health or related field (Psychology, Social Work, Rehabilitation Counseling Psychology, Occupational Therapy), a valid NC drivers license, and one year of direct work experience with persons with severe and persistent mental illness.
+Applicants must hold a Master’s degree in a mental health or related field (Psychology, Social Work, Rehabilitation Counseling Psychology, etc.) and have at least two years of direct work experience with adult mental health populations.
+Full licensure is preferred, though provisionally licensed applicants may be considered, and clinical supervision can be provided.

 APPLY HERE.